ErfanRasti/arch-setup/README.md

 To run an application using Nvidia in hybrid mode add `__NV_PRIME_RENDER_OFFLOAD=1` to variables of the application using `flatseal`.

-`envycontrol` sets the status of Nvidia graphic card to hybrid on battery to save energy.
+If the Nvidia graphic card is not in use `envycontrol` sets its status to `suspended` to save energy.
 Check status of the graphic card using this command:

 ```bash
 cat /sys/bus/pci/devices/0000\:01\:00.0/power/runtime_status